protontypes/open-sustainable-technology/README.md

 - [cf-conventions](https://github.com/cf-convention/cf-conventions) - The conventions for CF (Climate and Forecast) metadata are designed to promote the processing and sharing of files created with the NetCDF API.
 - [GHCN](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn) - An observations database from meteorologic stations around the globe.
 Daily and monthly resolution data are available with the longest records up to 175 years.
 - [CRU TS](https://crudata.uea.ac.uk/cru/data/hrg/) - The gridded archive of the Climatic Research Unit (University of East Anglia) and NCAS.
 The dataset was derived by the interpolation of monthly climate observations from extensive networks of weather stations.
-- [E-OBS](https://www.ecad.eu/download/ensembles/download.php) - The detailed gridded observations data archive for the whole Europe.
+- [E-OBS](https://www.ecad.eu/download/ensembles/download.php) - The detailed gridded observations data archive for the whole of Europe.
 - [ECMWF Reanalyses](https://www.ecmwf.int/en/forecasts/datasets/browse-reanalysis-datasets) - A collection of reanalysis datasets produced the European Centre for Medium-Range Weather Forecasts (ERA family).
 - [NOAA PSL Reanalyses](https://psl.noaa.gov/data/gridded/reanalysis/index.html) - A public reanalysis collection of the NOAA Physical Sciences Laboratory (NCEP, NARR, 20th Century Reanalysis).
 - [MERRA- 2 Reanalysis](https://disc.sci.gsfc.nasa.gov/datasets?keywords=%22MERRA-2%22) - Produced by NASA Global Modeling and Assimilation Office (GMAO).
 Apart of the surface observations assimilates space-based ones as well.
 - [CMIP6 Datasets](https://pcmdi.github.io/CMIP6/) - Provides an access to the outputs of the current phase 6 of the Coupled Model Intercomparison Project (CMIP).
 CMIP6 global climate models give a base to (almost) all we may know for the climate of the future.
 - [Climate Watch](https://github.com/Vizzuality/climate-watch) - Offers open data, visualizations and analysis to help policymakers, researchers and other stakeholders gather insights on countries' climate progress.
 - [EarthEngine](https://earthengine.google.com/) - A planetary-scale platform for Earth science data & analysis.
-- [loadeR](https://github.com/SantanderMetGroup/loadeR) - A R package for climate data access building on the NetCDF-Java API.
+- [loadeR](https://github.com/SantanderMetGroup/loadeR) - An R package for climate data access building on the NetCDF-Java API.
 - [climate4R](https://github.com/SantanderMetGroup/climate4R) - A bundle of R packages for transparent climate data access, post-processing (including data collocation and bias correction / downscaling) and visualization.
 - [GSODR](https://github.com/ropensci/GSODR) - Global Surface Summary of the Day Weather Data Client for R.
 - [stationaRy](https://github.com/rich-iannone/stationaRy) - Get hourly meteorological data from one of thousands of global stations.
 - [weathercan](https://github.com/ropensci/weathercan) - This package makes it easier to search for and download multiple months/years of historical weather data from the Environment and Climate Change Canada (ECCC) website.
 - [ForestGEO](https://github.com/forestgeo/Climate) - This public repository is a portal for climate data and information for ForestGEO sites.
-- [hn2016_falwa](https://github.com/csyhuang/hn2016_falwa) - Python library for computing Finite-Amplitude Local Wave Activity from climate data.
+- [hn2016_falwa](https://github.com/csyhuang/hn2016_falwa) - A Python library for computing Finite-Amplitude Local Wave Activity from climate data.
 - [Climate Data Store Toolbox](https://cds.climate.copernicus.eu/toolbox/doc/index.html) - Dive into this wealth of information about the Earth's past, present and future climate.
 - [ATLAS](https://github.com/SantanderMetGroup/ATLAS) - Datasets, code and virtual workspace for the Climate Change ATLAS.
-- [xclim](https://github.com/Ouranosinc/xclim) - Library of derived climate variables, ie climate indicators, based on xarray.
+- [xclim](https://github.com/Ouranosinc/xclim) - A library of derived climate variables, i.e. climate indicators, based on xarray.
 - [climpact2](https://github.com/ARCCSS-extremes/climpact2/) - An R software package that calculates the ET-SCI indices as well as additional climate extremes indices from data stored in text or netCDF files.
 - [PRISM](https://github.com/ropensci/prism) - Download data from the Oregon PRISM climate data project.
 - [OpenClimateGIS](https://github.com/NCPP/ocgis) - A set of geoprocessing and calculation tools for CF-compliant climate datasets.